 It’s time to worship Him

 Awake My Soul

+Words and Music by Brooke Ligertwood

+© 2019 Hillsong Music Publishing Australia

 At the beginning of this year, our Senior Pastor Brian Houston declared that ‘REVIVAL IS IN THE AIR’.
 This was a statement of faith and expectation, both for the local and global church.
-But did you realise that revival begins with a death?
-The death of Jesus Christ.
-It is upon the foundation of His death and resurrection that everything has new life.
-Personal and corporate revival begins with a death, and then what follows death is resurrection, what follows resurrection is revival, and what follows revival is an awakening.
+It is upon the foundation of Jesus’ death and resurrection that everything has new life.

 This album project for us was a beautiful reminder that the Holy Spirit is always at work in the story of our lives.
 He was weaving this narrative long before we ever caught on, the idea that REVIVAL – a bringing back to life the people of God from a state of slumber and apathy – is in the air!
-Revival is unique to the church, to the gathering of Gods people.
-Revival starts with us, but it does not end there.
+REVIVAL is unique to the church, to the gathering of God’s people.
+REVIVAL starts with us, but it does not end there.

-Following revival is AWAKENING.
-The uprising of godly men and women who are committed to prayer, and praise – to not only reading, but obeying the Word of God and to healthy fellowship and community, who’s influence, and impartation, then impacts the nations.
+With REVIVAL comes an AWAKENING.
+The uprising of godly men and women who are committed to prayer, and praise – to not only reading, but obeying the Word of God and to healthy fellowship and community, who’s influence and impartation, then impacts the nations.

-Our awakening goes far beyond the four walls of the church and has a ripple effect to the broader community – it is a picture of God pursuing hearts, beckoning those still asleep, still blinded by sin, back into right relationship with Him.
-It is our belief that revival has a sound; that awakening has a sound.
-It is the sound of God responding to his people praying and seeking him.
+Our AWAKENING goes far beyond the four walls of the church and has a ripple effect to the broader community – it is a picture of God pursuing hearts, beckoning those still asleep, still blinded by sin, back into right relationship with Him.
+It is our belief that REVIVAL has a sound; that AWAKENING has a sound.
+It is the sound of God responding to His people praying and seeking Him.
 Together, a people on their knees, desperate for God to move, will undoubtedly unleash that sound to the nations…

 Awaken by Lawrence Tribble